NdzimaJunior/PROG6221-CHATBOT/README.md

 1. Initial project setup and repository configuration
 2. Implementation of voice greeting functionality
-3. Addition of ASCII art interface elements
+3. In Addition of ASCII art interface elements
 4. Development of chatbot response logic
 5. Implementation of user input handling and validation
 6. Code refinement and interface improvements